Murder of Carol Wardell: Press conference

 The investigation was headed by Detective Superintendent Tony Bayliss of the Warwickshire Police Force.
 One of the first actions taken was to hold a police press conference to appeal for information and witnesses.

 Carol's husband Gordon Wardell appeared at the press conference in a wheelchair, wearing sunglasses and visibly shaken.
 He described how he had returned home to find a man wearing a clown's mask and a dark blue boiler suit threatening his wife at knife-point.
 He had been grabbed from both sides, forced down and lost consciousness after a cloth had been put over his face.
 He didn't remember anything else until he awoke later bound and gagged.
 During the press conference, questions were put to Gordon Wardell regarding a previous conviction he had for grievous bodily harm.
 He responded that he didn't see how the question was relevant and reiterated that all he wanted was for his wife's killers to be found.

 Reconstruction

 On Sunday 2 October, police with the assistance of Gordon Wardell, carried out a reconstruction of his movements on the Sunday night before his wife was found murdered.
-He retraced his steps, having left his home in Meriden, he had driven to Coventry to post some letters at the main sorting office before driving to a public house located in the suburbs of Coventry where he had two drinks before returning home to find his wife held at knife point.
+He retraced his steps, having left his home in Meriden, he had driven to Coventry to post some letters at the main sorting office before driving to a public house located in the suburbs of Coventry where he had two drinks before returning home to find his wife held at knifepoint.
 Police hoped that the reconstruction, which was covered by local and national media, might jog someones memory so that they might come forward with new information.